Myth: Pork is a fatty

 recipes.
 It's also fantastic for stir fries, meatballs, kebabs,

 tortillas, and spaghetti Bolognese.
-Please see our recipes for
+Please see our recipes for some great meal

 Myth: Pork and sauces just don't mix.